Year of Return, Ghana 2019: Visitors

 The Akwamuhene Odeneho Kwafo Akoto III, the Akwamu Paramount Chief, enstooled Michael Jai White as Nana Oduapong during his visit.
 Chief White's title means "The tree with strong roots that does not fear the storm".

 Revenue

 Up to 1.5 million tourists, including celebrities, politicians and world leaders, are expected in the country by the end of the year with up to 1.9 billion dollars also expected to be accrued in revenue as a result of the Year of Return activities.

 The tourism sector has also recorded a tremendous growth of 18% in international arrivals from the Americas, Britain, Caribbean and other key countries while total airport arrivals increased by 45% for the year.

 Its estimated spending of tourists has seen a significant increase from $1,862 in 2017 to the current figure of $2,589 per tourist, with the impact of tourism on the economy estimated to be about $1.9 billion.

+Impact

+By 2024 local Ghanaians reported that the influx in returnee settlers has led to an economy centered on their interests that prices out locals.
+Akufo-Addo has been criticized for not properly preparing the long term economic effect of the Year of Return.